 An IT company’s service portfolio consists of services that are categorized into three parts.
 These are services in the development pipeline, services that are operational and services that are retired.
 Service managers manage and control all of these through service portfolio management.
-Service portfolio management belongs to the Service Strategy phase of the ITIL Lifecycle.
+It belongs to the Service Strategy phase of the ITIL Lifecycle.
 In this stage, service managers decide which services will be live and supported or waiting for deployment, which services are waiting in the pipeline for future development and, which services should be retired.
 Service portfolio management forms part of ITIL training.
 However, once the service management team made the decision, they design these new services or updates to existing services in ITIL Service Design phase.

 Service portfolio management: compliance with other services

 ITIL online courses teach that the Service Design phase assures that the design of these new or changed services is consistent with other services.
 Let’s consider an example from banking: you are changing the money withdrawal service from ATM’s as part of a service portfolio management exercise.
 Bank ATMs and its service use several other services like customer ID query and customer account balance query.
 If a change in the money withdrawal service is not compliant with the existing customer ID query and customer account balance query services, it will create a problem in delivering the services to the customers.
 Therefore, new services or updates to existing services must comply with the existing services.
-Service managers must take this into account during service portfolio management.
+Service managers must take this into account.

-Service portfolio management: compliance with new services
+Compliance with new services

 In addition, all other services in the service catalog with interfaces, dependencies, support etc. must comply with the new service.
 Inconsistency among services in the service portfolio affects the delivery of the services to the end customers.
 Any inconsistencies between services are due to poor service portfolio management.
 Service managers must be aware that poor portfolio management consequently affects the satisfaction of the end customer and the value of these services to the business.
 Any decrease in customer satisfaction and subsequent loss of revenue can render a service useless to the company.
 This means that resources have been spent that could have been used to create value and revenue more effectively elsewhere in the business.